When are you required to register for GST/HST?

 Your business will receive $117 back from the government because you paid more in HST than you received.

 It's important to remember that you need to charge the sales tax applicable to where the goods or services are being consumed.
-So if you're based in Ontario, but you are selling a product or service in Alberta, only the 5% GST is to be charged.
+So if you're based in Ontario, but you are selling a product or service in Alberta, only Alberta’s GST rate of 5% is to be charged.

 Why register early for GST/HST?

-As we described in the example above, if you have more expenses than revenues, you can recover the GST/HST spent on expense (called input tax credits) and the government will reimburse you.
+As we described in the example above, if you have more expenses than revenues, you can recover the GST/HST spent on expenses (called input tax credits) and the government will reimburse you.

 Also, customers expect to pay GST/HST.
-So when your clients receive an invoice with the proper taxes, it demonstrates that you are running a professional business.
+So when your clients receive an invoice that includes the appropriate amount of tax charged, it demonstrates that you are running a professional business.